strzibny/invoice_printer/README.md

 &nbsp;

-**Super simple PDF invoicing**

-InvoicePrinter is a server, command line program and pure Ruby library to generate PDF invoices in no time.
+**Super simple PDF invoicing.** InvoicePrinter is a server, command line program and pure Ruby library to generate PDF invoices in no time.
 You can use Ruby or JSON as the invoice representation to build the final PDF.

 | Simple invoice |
 | -------------- |